hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/134_reply_to_the_address_of_welcome_at_madras.md

 body of men or system of doctrine and discipline, or to hold that any faith or philosophy will survive to the exclusion and destruction of all others.
-In your own happy language which brings out fully the sweet harmony in the heart of the Bhagavad-Gitâ, "The whole world of religions is only a travelling, a coming up of different men and women through various conditions and circumstances to the same goal."
+In your own happy language which brings out fully the sweet harmony in the heart of the Bhagavad-Gitā, "The whole world of religions is only a travelling, a coming up of different men and women through various conditions and circumstances to the same goal."